Skip to main content

 4. Prepare students to engage ethically and with cultural humility

-5. Check out other resources (see far below)
+5. Check out other resources in the corresponding section of this page

 Create opportunities for dialogue, reciprocity, and mutual understanding.
 Move beyond the “interview someone who is different from you” assignment; this can promote an orientation of outsider/insider, in which the other person is a research object.
 Instead, try one of these ideas: